SolidRusT/srt-web-search/README.md

 ## Using the Docker build

-Configure the app, then make a docker image of it.
+Configure a `config.yaml` file, then make a docker image with it.

 ```bash
 docker build -t solidrust/srt-web-search -f Dockerfile .